SharonLutz/PRSflex/README.md

 install.packages("devtools") # devtools must be installed first install.packages("caret") # if not already installed
 install.packages("stats") # if not already installed
-install.packages("HDeconometrics") # if not already installed
+devtools::install_github("gabrielrvsc/HDeconometrics") # if not already installed

 devtools::install_github("SharonLutz/PRSflex")
 ```
+Note: ‘ggplot2’ was built under R version 4.0.2.
+You may need to update your version of R.
 ## Example
 ```
 library(PRSflex)